 Q: What is the housing like?

-A: Smith's campus houses, which have been called "palaces" by the Princeton Review, and going to breakfast, where you can choose from fresh fruit, eggs, cereal, homemade danish - just to name a few options!
-Lunch offers many choices from hot and cold options like soups and sandwiches, salad bar, pastas, and grilled options.
-For dinner, every Thursday night is an outdoor barbecue, and sometimes we have live music!
-Our food has been consistently rated as some of the best college campus food in the country, so don't worry!
+A: Smith's campus houses, feature spacious rooms, each with large communal space for evening activities and movie watching or just relaxing and talking with friends.
+Students love the food from breakfast to dinner, where you can choose from many hot and cold options.
+Every Thursday night is an outdoor barbecue, and our food has been consistently rated as some of the best college campus food in the country, so don't worry!
+Our dining services source local food whenever possible and are able to accommodate many diverse diets.
 We can also accommodate students with allergies, gluten-free, vegan, vegetarian diets.
 We cannot guarantee kosher meals.

 Q: What do the students have to say?